 The CAA has decided not to levy an up-front charge for the administration process of issuing these approvals, provided the scope is the same as the EASA approval and no technical investigation is required.
 Once the approval is in place, organisations will be invoiced for continuation surveillance of the approval under the 2019 Scheme of Charges.

-Where this commitment has been received, the CAA intends to begin issuing post-dated DOA approval certificates from the beginning of February.
-These will be effective from the 1st April 2019 for use in the case of UK exit without an agreement.
+Where this commitment has been received, the CAA has begun issuing post-dated DOA approval certificates.
+These will be effective from the date at which the UK leaves the EU if no deal is agreed

 How do I seek an EASA Part 21-J approval as a third country organisation in preparation for a non-negotiated scenario?

-UPDATE: What is the impact of the EU Commission’s statement of 19 December 2018 on my preparations?
+*UPDATE* What is the impact of the EU’s no deal regulation on my preparations?

-The Commission’s statement proposes extending certain design certifications and design organisation approvals held by UK-based organisations for a limited period of time after UK exit.
-It should be noted that these are draft proposals and have not been ratified by the European Council and European Parliament.
-The UK’s own draft legislation already includes provision for the CAA to continue to accept EASA approvals for a time limited period.
+The Commission’s regulation extends certain design certifications and design organisation approvals held by UK-based organisations for a limited period of time after UK exit.
+The UK’s own legislation already includes provision for the CAA to continue to accept EASA approvals for a time limited period.

-We would encourage organisations to continue with their contingency preparations for a non-negotiated withdrawal, including considering the need to apply for a UK DOA before the end of January 2019 in order to access the UK’s bilateral aviation safety agreements after the date of EU exit.
+We would encourage organisations to continue with their contingency preparations for a non-negotiated withdrawal, including considering the need to apply for a UK DOA in order to access the UK’s bilateral aviation safety agreements after the date of EU exit.

 The CAA is currently clarifying the effect of the Commission’s statement on bilaterals with the FAA and will advise via this microsite if there is any change to the current position: that EASA DOA approvals will no longer provide access to UK companies to the EU/US bilaterals after exit date (as the UK will become a third country) and that a UK DOA would be required in order to access the UK/US bilateral.